Ketan Kadam: 1990s

+2000s

 At 22 or 23 years of age, Kadam mortgaged his home in 2000 to help launch the Lebanese restaurant Maroosh.
 The restaurant expanded into a quick-service chain.
 In 2014, Kadam sold 43% of the chain's shares to UTV founder Ronnie Screwvala.

+2010s

 In 2010, Kadam and partners Arish Khajotia, Gaurav Kapur, and Jay Makhijani opened the fine dining Italian restaurant Two One Two Bar and Grill in Worli.
 In its review of the restaurant, The New York Times wrote that it was frequented by the "glamour set."
 Khajotia and Kadam had a public falling out in 2012 when the former disputed the fairness of share-holding agreements related to their business ventures.

 In 2012, Kadam opened the first in a planned series of budget restaurants, the Cafe Sundance in Churchgate.
 In 2014, he opened quick-service restaurant "Sliders" in Bandra, the first in a planned chain.

 As of 2013, he was working towards opening bars in Colaba, Bandra, and Malad.

+Although he started his career with nightclubs, by 2015 he was leaving the alcohol business.
+He made this decision partly because he saw more opportunity for growth in restaurants and partly because of the "headache" involved in a business that primarily sells alcoholic beverages.

+Awards

+In 2019, Kadam and actor Dino Morea jointly received the "Innovative Business Award" from People for the Ethical Treatment of Animals for a business venture that would replace horse-drawn carriages for tourists in Mumbai with battery-powered electric carriages.
+He tested a prototype of the carriage by driving his daughter to her school bus stop each morning.

+Invention

+In 2017, Kadam invented an anti-theft device for manhole covers.
+The heavy metal safety devices are sometimes stolen for their value as scrap metal.
+“I am planning to get clamps that can be locked from inside and can be opened with key-like tools that can be operated only by an authorised person.
+I also want to put sensor lights on the grid cover, which can light up on contact with water.
+This would be helpful for warning people if the main cover is missing or unlocked,” Kadam said.

+Personal life

+Kadam is married and has a daughter.